-What to order: Their totally irresistible and aesthetically gorgeous hand pies ($4.25)—brb, ordering the one with rhubarb, pistachio and cardamom
+What to order: The totally irresistible and aesthetically gorgeous hand pies ($4.25 each)—BRB, ordering the one with rhubarb, pistachio and cardamom

 La Panthère Verte

-The low-down: With six eateries dotted around La Belle Ville, this vegan joint uses organic, locally-sourced ingredients for their ethical food.
-Not only are their sweets to die for, you’ve got to sample their hearty bowls, falafel and freshly-made smoothies, too.
+The low-down: With six eateries dotted around La Belle Ville, this vegan joint uses locally sourced organic ingredients for its ethical food.
+Not only are the sweets to die for, but you’ve got to sample the hearty bowls, falafel and freshly made smoothies, too.

 Prices: $2.95 to $5.95

-What to order: The rave-worthy energy balls ($3.45) in flavours like Les Boules de Bienoix with dates, hazelnuts, cacao, maca powder and cayenne pepper or the Boule de Neige with dates, coconut, ginseng, goji berries and spicy ginger
+What to order: The rave-worthy energy balls ($3.45 each), in flavours like Boules de Bienoix (dates, hazelnuts, cacao, maca powder and cayenne pepper) and Boule de Neige (dates, coconut, ginseng, goji berries and spicy ginger)

 Find it: 640 Courcelle St., lechedesserts.ca

-The low-down: Located in the up-and-coming St-Henri neighbourhood, this artisanal doughnut shop embodies the rustic-meets-industrial vibe of the area with its exposed brick walls, wooden beams and intimate seating.
+The low-down: Located in the up-and-coming St-Henri neighbourhood, this artisanal doughnut shop embodies the rustic-meets-industrial vibe of the area, with exposed-brick walls, wooden beams and intimate seating.

 Prices: $3 each

-What to order: The artisanal beignes ($3) in five mouthwatering flavours, like passion fruit, lime coconut, cinnamon sugar, apple cider and apple compote.
+What to order: The artisanal beignes ($3 each) in five mouth-watering flavours: passion fruit, lime coconut, cinnamon sugar, apple cider and apple compote